IDMNYU/DM2173-Motion-Graphics-Studio-SP17/end_of_semester_deliverables.md

 ### END OF SEMESTER DELIVERABLES
 # THIS IS A DRAFT.
 NOT ACCURATE.

-VIDEOS
-1. Your Demo Reel, comprised of all of your projects, edited together with your logo tag at the start or tail, depending on your preference.
-You can use the entirety of your projects, or edit the best parts.
-*ALL MUST BE POSTED TO VIMEO AND DONE PROCESSING PRIOR TO YOUR CRIT TIME.*

-PDFS
-1. Your Final Self-Assessment.
-2. Your After Effects Diary.
-3. Your PDF briefs.

-ALL MUST BE SUBMITTED BY TIME & DAY TBD.
-I WILL NOT BE REVIEWING ANYTHING SUBMITTED BEYOND THIS TIME.*

-MGS Google Drive:

-* A folder labeled your first and last name MGS Spring 2017 (i.e. De Angela Duff MGS Spring 2017)
+### Create a google drive folder labeled your first and last name MGS Spring 2017 (i.e. De Angela Duff MGS Spring 2017) and share with deangela.duff@nyu.edu

-* within this folder, folders with the following names:
+with the following files:
+* Your Final Self-Assessment
+* Your PDF Briefs

+and folders:
     * 1 demo reel final
     * 2 demo reel draft
     * 3 overeffects